noorac/noorac/README.md

 # Hi, my name is Kjetil Paulsen

+My interests lie in the intersection between data analytics, programming and math.

 Welcome to my portfolio!
 This repository showcases the projects I've developed to demonstrate my skills in Python programming, web development, and problem-solving.
 Below, you'll find a brief overview of each project with links to their respective repositories.

 ---